sdsc-ordes/smoc-api/deploy/README.md

 2. Or set `S3_PUBLIC_URL=http://<LOCAL-IP>:9000` where `<LOCAL-IP>` is your local IP address (find it using hostname -I).

+These steps are not needed when using an external S3 server, in which case `S3_PUBLIC_URL` can just be set to the external S3 endpoint.

 > [!NOTE]
-> This is because the S3 host must be available under the same name to both the client and htsget.
+> These steps are needed because the S3 host must be available under the same name to both the client and htsget.
+This is because the canonical URI (incl. hostname) is used to [derive s3 signature keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/create-signed-request.html).

-These steps are not needed when using an external S3 server, in which case `S3_PUBLIC_URL` can just be set to the external S3 endpoint.